 The discount produce section never disappoints at the Asian grocery store.
 I can usually find large bags filled with items like bell peppers, bananas, and potatoes.
 Although all of those are great options to sling into your shopping cart, just be sure you’ll be using these items soon before they go bad.

 I typically just grab the bananas.
 I will either freeze them and have them for smoothies.
-Or, I will make a sweet banana bread.
+Or, I will make a loaf of sweet banana bread.

 The price tag?
 Usually a very low 99 cents for about 20-25 bananas.
 SCORE.